-- When you are servicing debts at high interest rates
+When you are servicing debts at high-interest rates

-- When your monthly debt repayments are high
+When your monthly debt repayments are high

 You should also consider debt consolidation if it has become challenging for you to meet all your debt repayments in time.
-Debt repayment can become a challenge when you miss repayments and get penalized which can easily results in a new higher monthly repayment you can’t be able to manage comfortably.
+Debt repayment can become a challenge when you miss repayments and get penalized which can easily result in a new higher monthly repayment you can’t be able to manage comfortably.
 A sudden revision in debt repayment terms can also make it hard for you to service all your debt comfortably.
-Debt consolidation can come in handy in such scenarios because you get what you need which is lower monthly repayments.
+It can come in handy in such scenarios because you get what you need which is lower monthly repayments.

 Types Of Debt Consolidation

-- Debt consolidation using a debt consolidation company
+Debt consolidation using a company

-Typically, debt consolidation companies will give you very flexible repayment terms i.e. a lower monthly repayment because the companies extend your repayment period.
-You however end up paying more in fees and interest especially if you have a poor credit score.
+This type of debt consolidation involves debt consolidation companies,i.e. companies which specialize in consolidating debt.
+These companies allow their clients to take out loans from them to pay off their existing debts.
+As a result, all your loans are transferred to the debt consolidation company i.e. you own them now instead of owing your previous creditors.
+Typically, they will give you very flexible repayment terms i.e. a lower monthly repayment because the companies extend your repayment period.
+You, however, end up paying more in fees and interest especially if you have a poor credit score.
 Considering most people struggling with debt have poor credit scores, this option is usually costly.
 In a nutshell, it will be more expensive but the low monthly repayments will be manageable.

-- HELOC (Home Equity Line of Credit or Home Equity Loan) consolidation
+HELOC (Home Equity Line of Credit or Home Equity Loan) consolidation

-HELOCs are different from typical home equity loans in that they don’t have fixed terms.
+This type allows you to borrow a loan against your home’s value.
+Instead of getting a loan from a debt consolidation company, you can put up your home to get a loan to cover all your loans.
+HELOCs are a great option when you have huge debt because you can get a loan that amounts to 75 to 80 percent of your home’s total value.HELOCs are different from typical home equity loans in that they don’t have fixed terms.
 HELOCs extend a line of credit upon which you can use at your convenience.
-The interest however varies although you get a lower interest rate than what you would get with typical home equity loans and many other loans out there.
-The downside of HELOCs when it comes to debt consolidation is that; the lender can claim your property if you don’t meet your repayment terms.
+The interest, however, varies although you get a lower interest rate than what you would get with typical home equity loans and many other loans out there.
+The downside of HELOCs when is that; the lender can claim your property if you don’t meet your repayment terms.

-- Balance transfer consolidation
+Balance transfer consolidation

-- Peer to Peer debt consolidation
+Peer to Peer debt consolidation

-This type of debt consolidation is undoubtedly the most recent.
+This type of consolidation is undoubtedly the most recent.
 The option allows people to lend each other money via Peer-to-peer lending companies.
 The companies connect people in need of consolidation their debt with people who have some money to invest.
-The investor gains by getting a favorable rate of return on their investment (money lent) as well as the satisfaction of assisting someone pay of their debt.
+The investor gains by getting a favorable rate of return on their investment (money lent) as well as the satisfaction of assisting someone to pay off their debt.
 The borrower benefits by getting an opportunity to manage their debt at a lower cost since peer-to-peer debt comes with a lower interest compared to most typical loans in the market.
 Peer-to-peer lenders benefit by taking a small fee for their trouble.